Conversion Optimization

 Worldwide, people spend an average of 2 and a half hours per day on social media.
 This means, there’s a high chance that customers are coming to your online store from social media through a link, post, or organically.

-Enabling infinite scrolling in an online store takes advantage of the instinct to scroll and saves time as shoppers know what to do, instead of floundering about.
+Enabling infinite scrolling in an online store takes advantage of the instinct to scroll and saves time as shoppers know what to do, instead of floundering about. (plus Google’s SERPs already use infinite scrolling).

-2. Increases session duration
+2. Increases Session Duration

 The main benefit of an endless scrolling webpage is that it keeps shoppers engaged.
 In online stores, shoppers are constantly engaged as they scroll through and keep getting new content.